mimic-sussex/sema/docs/sema-intermediate-language.md

 ### clp
 Phasor derived from constantly running clock phasor
-  1. Multiples of the clock base frequency
+  1. Number of cycles per bar
   2. Phase offset (0-1)

 ### clt
 Trigger derived from constantly running clock phasor
-  1. Multiples of the clock base frequency
+  1. Number of triggers per bar
   2. Phase offset (0-1)

-### clfreq
-Set the clock frequency (Hz)
- 1. Frequency

-### clbpm
+### clk
-Set the clock speed in bpm
+Set the clock
  1. Beats per minute

-### barfreq
-Set the number of times a bar occurs within a cycle of the clock.
-New blocks of code are started at the beginning of a bar.
-1. Frequency
+ 2. The number of beats in a bar

 ## Triggers